 Caitriona Byrne from Dublin, Ireland is a Senior lecturer in Business English subjects for undergraduate and Master students.
 She graduated with a Masters in Marketing from Dublin Institute of Technology in 2005 and later moved to Lille France where she created an English training company called Be Fluent.

 Carmen Campillo is originally from Guadix (Granada), Spain.
 She studied Translation and Spanish philology in the UGRA (University of Granada) and completed her Master’s degree in Lille 3, France.
-Carmen is now a Spanish lecturer.
+Carmen is now a Spanish senior teaching fellow.

 Chavi (Chi-Yun) Chen is Assistant professor in International Negotiation and Sales.
 Her teaching and training covers Communication, Negotiation and Intercultural and Diversity Management while her research focuses on Business-to-Business management.

 Erin Cox is an assistant teaching fellow in English.
 She holds a Master of Education from Northeastern University in Boston, Massachusetts, USA, as well as a Master of Arts in French with a specialization in Civilization, Culture, and Society from Middlebury College in Middlebury, Vermont, USA.

 Grant Douglas has been involved in designing, organizing and implementing international/intercultural study programmes for 20 years.
 He is a member of the IAIR, vice-president of SIETAR-France and a qualified IDI administrator.